omarreis/FiremonkeySensorFusion/README.md

 2. Get Accelerometer and Magnetometer 3D vectors
 3. Calculate tilt compensated rectangular coordinates* by rotating the magnetometer vector with the accelerometer vector.
 This results in the magnetic vector in relation to the phone attitude.
 4. Apply magnetic declination to obtain True Heading (azimuth)
+5. Current coordinates are returned to user code on OnHeadingAltitudeChange callback event.

-* ( many names for rectangular coordinates: azimuth/altitude/roll or heading/elevation/roll or pitch/bank/roll )
+( many names for rectangular coordinates: azimuth/altitude/roll or heading/elevation/roll or pitch/bank/roll )

-# Current status ( mar 22 )
+# Current code status ( mar 22 )
 * Current version was tested w/ Delphi 10.4.2 on iOS and Android.
 * Included patch to System.Android.Sensors.pas with DelphiWorlds Mosco by Dave Nottage.
 This fixes startup crash on Android 11/12.
 * For Android, uses DelphiWorlds sensor code (from KastriFree lib).
 Files with DW. prefix.
 * For iOS, using XCode 13.
 DelphiWorlds Mosco used to build the IPA.
-* This code is currently powers apps "*CamSextant*" and "*PlanetFun*", on Apple AppStore and Google Play (free).
+* This code is currently powers apps "*CamSextant*" and "*PlanetFun*"  Apple AppStore and Google Play.
+Free.
 * Tags: #delphi #firemonkey #sensors #Sensorfusion #pascal

 # Implementation notes: